Tipping in Paris

 Tipping in Paris Restaurants

-At restaurants, tipping is not required.
+Tipping is not required in Paris restaurants.
 Restaurants already charge you a government-mandated 15% service charge called a ‘service compris’.
 This is included in your bill and translates to ‘service included’, which is included in the bill.
 This charge lets the restaurant to pay their servers a living wage.

 If you want to leave a tip for good service round up to the next euro on a small bill or add a few euros to a larger bill.
 This is called a ‘pourboire’ and literally means ‘to drink’.
 The origin of the ‘pourboire’ was that it was a gift of a drink to the waiter from you.
 If you tip in Paris, do as the French do and tip a small pourboire.
 Your server will appreciate it.